TrueNobility303/F2BA/medium_sized/README.md

 ## Quick Start

 1. Prepare the data.
-Please download the [dataset](https://drive.google.com/file/d/14deh-F4YlEH1c_s0P5DSliU042QV39K3/) and unzip it under the hpo folder.
+Please download the [dataset](https://drive.google.com/file/d/14deh-F4YlEH1c_s0P5DSliU042QV39K3/) and unzip it.
 For your convenience, we have trained the baseline method without regularization and saved them into `save_l2reg` folder.

 2. Compare different bilevel optimization algorithms.